mattwala/gigaqbx-2d-paper-code/README.md

 ## Running Everything

-Install the [Docker image](#docker-image), and from the code directory in a shell running in a container, type:
+Install the [Docker image](#docker-image), and from a shell running in a container, go to the code directory and type:
 ```
 ./run.sh
 ```